How has the LFO evolved over time?

 The LFO now receives interest on paralegals’ mixed trust accounts just as it does for lawyers’ mixed trust accounts.
-This is due to a 2008 amendment to the Law Society Act that brought paralegals under the regulatory authority of the Law Society of Upper Canada.
+This is due to a 2008 amendment to the Law Society Act that brought paralegals under the regulatory authority of the Law Society of Ontario.

 2008: Linguistic and Rural Access to Justice (The Connecting Report)